DG-InClass/DMIT-2008-A01-Sep-2025/src/D/Takeaways.md

 - Keeping state *local* to a component means putting the `useState()` call inside the component function.
 - Widening the state/data access can be done by moving the `useState()` outside of the component function (but still in the same *module*).
 - ✨ It is extremely helpful to research the concept/implementation of **closures** in JavaScript.
+- A common scenario when you might need to preserve/manage state is when processing form input.